-Construction Restarts at Leyland DevelopmentMP for South Ribble, Katherine Fletcher, visited the site of the McCarthy and Stone Retirement Living Plus development, Balshaw Court in Leyland this week, to mark construction restarting there after the leading manager and developer of retirement communities continues the gradual remobilisation of its build activities.
+Construction Restarts at Leyland DevelopmentMP for South Ribble, Katherine Fletcher, visited the site of the McCarthy Stone Retirement Living Plus development, Balshaw Court in Leyland this week, to mark construction restarting there after the leading manager and developer of retirement communities continues the gradual remobilisation of its build activities.

 Construction was paused temporarily at the Balshaw Court site in the wake of the national coronavirus lockdown.

-Katherine Fletcher MP joined McCarthy and Stone at the site to explore the development plans and catch-up with the team now they are back on site.
+Katherine Fletcher MP joined McCarthy Stone at the site to explore the development plans and catch-up with the team now they are back on site.

 Katherine Fletcher MP commented:

-“It was great to meet the team at McCarthy and Stone’s Balshaw Court site and see all the hard work they’ve put into making the site COVID secure so that work can restart in a safe and secure way.
+“It was great to meet the team at McCarthy Stone’s Balshaw Court site and see all the hard work they’ve put into making the site COVID secure so that work can restart in a safe and secure way.